evcxr/evcxr/evcxr_jupyter/README.md

 your type (or someone else's type) as HTML (or an image).
 To do this, the type needs to implement a method called ```evcxr_display``` which should then print one or more mime-typed blocks to stdout.
-Each block starts with a line containing BEGIN\_EVCXR\_OUTPUT followed by the mime type, then a newline, the content then ends with a line containing EVCXR\_END\_CONTENT.
+Each block starts with a line containing EVCXR\_BEGIN\_CONTENT followed by the mime type, then a newline, the content then ends with a line containing EVCXR\_END\_CONTENT.

 For example, the following shows how you might provide a custom display function for a